datadesk/california-coronavirus-data/README.md

 In August 2020, the state introduced a new framework for deciding when and how counties can reopen.
 Under the regime, each county is assigned to one of four tiers based on a set of metrics developed by state officials.

-This file records the metrics recorded for each county by day.
+This file records the metrics released for each county by day.
 Definition of the benchmarks can be found on the [state's website](https://www.cdph.ca.gov/Programs/CID/DCDC/Pages/COVID-19/COVID19CountyMonitoringOverview.aspx).

 | field                 | type    | description                                                                                                                                                                          |
 | --------------------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |